wgottwalt/gnu_modula2_playground/README.md

 is started without an argument.
 In this example I enable support of all image formats that are supported by SLD2_image.
 But this will fail if you are missing some of the libs of the niche formats like AVIF.
-In that case just change the parameter of IMG_INIT().
-The viewer will react to a window managers application close event or the escape key to end the viewer.
+In that case just change the parameter of the IMG_Init() procedure.
+The viewer will react to a window managers "application close event" or the escape key to end the viewer.

 -- nice to know --

 Various examples and tricks I found myself by reading the GCC Modula-2 backend code and just playing around.
 Some of this is not mentioned in the most Modula-2 books.

 -- coroutines --